schnatterer/spotify-m3u-import/README.md

 It will:

   - Read each entry in the playlist file
-  - Read the IDv3 tags from each MP3 file
+  - Read the tags from each file
-  - If there are no IDv3 tags it will attempt guess the artist and title from the file name
+  - If there are no tags it will attempt to guess the artist and title from the file name
   - Use this data to find a track on Spotify
   - Create a Spotify playlist using the results

+Tags are read with [tinytag](https://github.com/devsnd/tinytag/) which supports MP3, OGG, OPUS, MP4, M4A, FLAC, WMA and Wave files.

+Relative paths are read from the working directory.
+So you should run the script from the same directory as the playlist file.

 ## Installation and requirements